asmagill/hammerspoon_asm/hsminweb/README.md

  * The access-list table is a list of tests which are evaluated in order.
 The first test which matches a given request determines whether or not the request is accepted or rejected.
  * Each entry in the access-list table is also a table with the following format:
    * { 'header', 'value', isPattern, isAccepted }
      * header     - a string value matching the name of a header.
-While the header name must match exactly, the comparison is case-insensitive (i.e. "X-Client-IP" and "x-client-ip" will both match the actual header name used, which is "X-Client-Ip").
+While the header name must match exactly, the comparison is case-insensitive (i.e. "X-Remote-addr" and "x-remote-addr" will both match the actual header name used, which is "X-Remote-Addr").
      * value      - a string value specifying the value to compare the header key's value to.
      * isPattern  - a boolean indicating whether or not the header key's value should be compared to `value` as a pattern match (true) -- see Lua documentation 6.4.1, `help.lua._man._6_4_1` in the console, or as an exact match (false)
      * isAccepted - a boolean indicating whether or not a match should be accepted (true) or rejected (false)